Full Tutorial for SigBridgeR

 your_DEGAS_result

-the intermediate data (e.g.,
+that intermediate data (e.g.,

 scissor_result$reliability.test or

-scab_result$scAB_result) will not be preserved in this
+scab_result$scAB_result) will not be retained during the

 returning structure:

-A Seurat object with merged meta.data and
+A Seurat object with all merged slots.

-4. Visualization
+3. Visualization

 Here we provide some visualization methods for the screening results.